NextSDS Logo

 Immediate Medical Attention

-Seek medical attention if skin is damaged/painful, for eye exposure (especially if prolonged exposure causes damage), if aspiration hazard is suspected after ingestion, or if breathing becomes difficult after inhalation.
+Seek medical attention if skin is damaged/painful, for eye exposure, if breathing becomes difficult, or if ingested.

 05